herebythere/parsley/README.md

 Parsley provides the build steps required to deserialize a subset of xml.

-This enables developers to build custom document structures via xml.

 ### Limitations

 Parsley provides limited support for xml syntax: